Sermegshimin/RE-BORN-OpenXRay/README.md

 **OpenXRay** is an improved version of the X-Ray Engine, the game engine used in the world-famous S.T.A.L.K.E.R. game series by GSC Game World.

-**OXR RE:Born** is a fork of the OpenXRay engine to add a few features for our revision of Call of Chernobyl.
+**OXR RE|Born** is a fork of the OpenXRay engine to add a few features for our revision of Call of Chernobyl.

 ## Goals
 1. Incorporate additional features as required by our revision of CoC, including features ported from other X-Ray engine branches